 The different ways in which CBD can support the body continue to be unveiled, but one factor remains constant—the compound’s favourable safety record.
 CBD is well tolerated, even in doses of up to 160mg a day, with minimal side effects.
 To put that in perspective, an average dose of CBD oil is 3–4 drops three times a day; this totals approximately 42mg/day (based on Cibdol 10% CBD oil).

-Furthermore, the compound has been acknowledged as possessing a good level of safety by the World Health Organisation after they conducted an in-depth review.
+Furthermore, the compound has been acknowledged as showing a good level of safety by the World Health Organization in their in-depth review.
 Their conclusion of current CBD research was the following:

 “CBD is generally well tolerated with a good safety profile.
 Reported adverse effects may be the result of drug-drug interactions between CBD and patients’ existing medications”.